Top 10 High Book Value Stocks in India | Undervalued Shares

 3. KJMC Financial Services Ltd

-Despite weak performance, its market cap of ₹25.81 Cr and strong asset base may provide downside protection.
+- It has poor performance, but its market cap of 25.81 Cr and robust asset base could offer downside coverage.

 5. HB Portfolio Ltd